koepnick/django_examples/tutorial_content/00_introduction.md

 **Every** command and installation in the rest of this document will assume that you’re properly in your development environment!

+# :warning: READ THIS :warning:

 I **cannot** emphasize this enough: Installing arbitrary packages into your operating system’s Python environment will end in tears.
 Using, for example, `pip install --user blahblahblah` is tolerable for some multipurpose libraries.
 Using `sudo pip install blahblahblah` will make you question your life decisions.²

+¹ If using a rolling release distribution (like Arch, Manjaro, etc.), it is very important to ensure that your base Python binary is stable.
+My preference is to download and compile a specific Python binary to `/opt/python/3.x` and use that for virtual environments.

+² Your operating systme may expect specific versions of various Python libraries.
+By using `sudo` and forcefully overwriting those libraries, the operating system may be unable to update or perform other seemingly mundane tasks.